arnesanches/powerbi-advanced-dashboard/README.md

 ## Description

 This project features an interactive dashboard built in Power BI to present financial data in a clear and visually appealing way.
 One of the most impressive aspects of this project is the advanced interactivity of the dashboard.
 By hovering over or selecting a bank's logo, all the data in the dashboard is automatically updated to reflect the specific results for that bank.
+The Excel data is integrated into the Power BI .pbix file, eliminating the need to load external files to view the dashboard.

 ## Video Demonstration